ygalblum/blog-inlets/blog/post.md

 ## Running GHost along with Inlets client

-You can run Ghost on your local computer, a Raspberry Pi, or an additinal EC2 instance.
+You can run Ghost on your local computer, a Raspberry Pi, or an additional EC2 instance.

 ### Secrets